imranmatin23/LattePanda-OpenSUSE-LabVIEW-Installation/README.md

         - Select [Firewall and SSH...].
         - Enable SSH Service and open SSH port.
         - Select [Install] to continue installation.

-11. Remove installation media after installation is complete.
+17. Remove installation media after installation is complete.

-12. Log into the system.
+18. Log into the system.

-13. Disable the internal display output called DSI-1.
+19. Disable the internal display output called DSI-1.
 Open a terminal by either right-clicking on the Desktop and opening one or using the start menu in the bottom left corner.
 NOTE: You can also fix this in the GUI by pressing opening the start menu and searching for "Displays".
-Then disable the internal display output called DSI-1.
+Then disable the internal display output called DSI-1 by running the following command.
 ```
 xrandr --output DSI-1 --off
 ```

-14. Update system.
+20. Update the system.
 ```
 sudo zypper refresh
 sudo zypper update
 ```

-15. Enable SSH for the LattePanda.
+21. Enable SSH for the LattePanda.
 ```
 which sshd
 sudo zypper in openssh